About Treatment Why Choose Us Locations FAQ Contact Book a Consultation

 ERP is tailored to the client's specific obsessions and compulsions.
 For a client with germ OCD, treatment may involve touching an object like a doorhandle and then not washing their hands.
 Someone with harm OCD may go for a drive without retracing their route to see if they have hit someone with their car.

 Because there are many ways OCD can present, exposures can be very broad.
 Some people engage in mental compulsions, and thus treatment may focus on bringing on an unwanted thought (e.g., "imaginal exposure") and not engaging in any mental behaviour to try to replace or eradicate the thought (e.g., praying, counting, replacing a "bad" thought with a "good thought," mental reviewing).
-We treat all types of OCD, including contamination, "just not right," responsibility/harm, pedophilic/sexual, and religious OCD.
+We treat all types of OCD, including contamination, "just not right," responsibility/harm, pedophilic/sexual, religious, and relationship OCD.

 Are exposures safe?